blueokanna/ESP32-ChatGLM/README.md

 ## Please Following Steps below:

 ### Steps 1
 Download Arduino IDE and install it.
 Open the IDE and find the File -> Perference.
-Use ESP32 Addritional boards manager URLs.
+> Please Use ESP32 Addritional boards manager URLs.

 ### Step 2
 Download the Project and Download libraries.
+(Build in just use it, otherwise download it) These are library for this project:

+> #include <Arduino.h>            //build in
+> #include <CustomJWT.h>          //find from library
+> #include <ESPAsyncWebServer.h>  // Get from https://github.com/me-no-dev/ESPAsyncWebServer
+> #include <ArduinoJson.h>        //find from library
+> #include <WiFiClientSecure.h>   //build in
+> #include <WiFiUdp.h>            //build in
+> #include <time.h>               //build in
+> #include <HTTPClient.h>         //find from library

 ### Step 3
 FInd the library folder and find the CustomJWT Folder.